Similarity of Quotient Hilbert modules in the Cowen-Douglas Class

 One might expect that the submodule $\cls$ in the above result is the entire free module $\clm \otimes \mathbb{C}^m$.
 However, such results are closely related with the issue of the Beurling-Lax-Halmos type theorem for the Cowen-Douglas atoms.
 In particular, for $\clm = H^2(\mathbb{D})$ the submodule $\cls$ is unitarily equivalent with the Hardy module with the same multiplicity as the rank of the map $\Theta(w)$ which is $m$.
-Consequently, for any $H^2(\mathbb{D})$-contractive modules, the conclusion is stronger, that is, $\clh$ is quasi-affine to the Hardy module $H^2(\mathbb{D}) \otimes \mathbb{C}^m$ (see \cite{U}).
+Consequently, the conclusion is stronger for any $H^2(\mathbb{D})$-contractive module, that is, $\clh$ is quasi-affine to the Hardy module $H^2(\mathbb{D}) \otimes \mathbb{C}^m$ (see \cite{U}).
 We point out that even the Bergman module is quite subtle \cite{BCP} for this consideration.

-The following result is a generalization of Theorem 3.8 in \cite{U} which follows from Theorem \ref{similar-link}.
-However, we supply a direct proof.